kids-first/kf-developer-handbook/_sources/architecture/services/bucketservice.rst.txt

 available internally to the VPC.

-The primary method of invocation is through creating a new study through the :ref:`Data Service`.
+The primary method of invocation is through creating a new study through the :ref:`architecture/services/dataservice:Data Service`.

 Behavior
 --------

-The Bucket Service will only *create* new buckets, it will not remove old buckets, even when they are removed within the :ref:`Data Service`.
+The Bucket Service will only *create* new buckets, it will not remove old buckets, even when they are removed within the :ref:`architecture/services/dataservice:Data Service`.
 This is to protect against accidental deletion of data.

 Bucket Configuration
 --------------------